Applications to the tribunal: Joint applications to the tribunal

 Once a joint application has been made to the tribunal the enquiry cannot be closed until the matter referred on the application has been decided.
 So

-- HMRC cannot issue a closure notice until the tribunal has decided the matter referred on the application and the appeal period has passed or any appeals have been decided, or the application has been withdrawn, and
+- HMRC cannot issue a partial closure notice in relation to the matter referred or a final closure notice until the tribunal has decided the matter referred on the application and the appeal period has passed or any appeals have been decided or the application has been withdrawn

-- The customer cannot ask the tribunal for a direction requiring HMRC to issue a closure notice.
+- The customer cannot ask the tribunal for a direction requiring HMRC to issue a partial closure notice in relation to the matter referred, or

 Appeals against tribunal’s decision